Skip to content

 Key takeaways

-• Critical illness insurance is a type of protection product that pays out if you are diagnosed with a serious health issue
+• Critical illness insurance is a type of protection product that pays out if you are diagnosed with a serious health condition covered by the policy

-• Different insurers cover different conditions but cancer, heart attacks and strokes are almost always included
+• Different insurers cover different conditions, but most policies include cancer, heart attacks and strokes

-• Critical illness policyholders make monthly payments in return for a set amount of cover during the policy term
+• Policyholders pay monthly premiums and, in return, get a set amount of cover for the duration of the policy

 family on sofa